ysukhoverkhov/ysukhoverkhov.github.io/content/life-changing-knowledge.md

 My main takeaways are:

 1. Concept of "positive intervention" - with any intervention in a problematic situation, one should try to make at least one stakeholder happier and other stakeholders not sad.
-2. Understanding the fact what "voting," "polling," etc. have nothing to do with "democracy," "everybody is valuable," etc. If everybody is valuable, listen to everybody and take the opinion of every onto the account.
+2. Understanding the fact that "voting," "polling," etc. have nothing to do with "democracy," "everybody is valuable," etc. If everybody is valuable, listen to everybody and take the opinion of everyone into the account.
 Literally.

 ### ["The transformative power of classical music"](https://www.ted.com/talks/benjamin_zander_the_transformative_power_of_classical_music) by Benjamin Zander